Dean Whitehead: Sunderland

 In June 2004, Whitehead signed for Championship club Sunderland on a free transfer.
-Upon signing a three–year contract with the club, he revealed that his ambition and desire to play at a higher level was the reason for him joining Sunderland.
+Upon signing a three–year contract with the club, he revealed that his ambition and desire to play at a higher level was why he joined Sunderland.
 Sunderland were ordered to pay £150,000 to Oxford at an FA tribunal, to compensate for the time and money put into his development.
 Oxford would also receive 25% of any fee should Sunderland sell Whitehead.

 Whitehead made his Sunderland debut, coming on as a late substitute for Ben Clark, in a 2–0 loss against Coventry City in the opening game of the season.
 He quickly became a key member of the team, playing regularly despite facing competition from other midfielders.
 His run in the first-team saw him praised by manager Mick McCarthy.
-It wasn't until 25 October when he scored his first goal for the club, in a 1–0 win over Rotherham United.
+On 25 October 2004, he scored his first goal for the club, in a 1–0 win over Rotherham United.
 He then scored his second goal of the season on 11 December, in a 2–0 win over Cardiff City.
 Whitehead scored three more goals later in the season in games that ended up as Sunderland victories.
 Following his good performance at Sunderland halfway through the season, he was given a new three-year contract during 2004–05.
 Despite missing out three matches during the season, as he went on to make forty–three appearances and scoring five times in all competitions.
 He helped Sunderland to win the Championship in 2004–05, and was chosen as Players' Player of the Year by his teammates at the end of the season.